Kris Straub: Web cartoonist

 Straub launched his first comic, Checkerboard Nightmare, online in 2000.
 The strip was self-aware and used metahumour to follow the main character Chex's obsession with gaining fame as a webcomic character.

 In 2005, Straub began creating Starslip Crisis (eventually shortened to Starslip), a daily science fiction/comedy webcomic.
 Starslip was first set in the 3440s and followed the crew of starship-museum IDS Fuseli, named after painter Henry Fuseli, which largely featured 20th and 21st century art.
 Starslip Crisis was part of the webcomics cooperation collective Blank Label Comics until Straub split away from Blank Label to merge Starslip with his new collective, Halfpixel, in November 2007.

 The comic initially ran under the name Starshift Crisis.
 The nearly identical Starslip Crisis appeared early in the strip's run, with its own website and associated content, differing only in that the term "starslip" replaced "starshift".
 The two ran in parallel, until a strip in August 2005 which definitively ended the plot of Starshift Crisis, but which played out differently in Starslip Crisis.
 Reportedly, the name change was caused by a legal issue.

 In 2008, Straub began writing another webcomic, Chainsawsuit, publishing three strips a week.
 The comic featured simple black and white drawings and slapstick humor.
 It ran for 11 years and achieved particular notoriety for its strip All Houses Matter upon release in 2014 and then again during the 2020 Black Lives Matter protests.

 In 2012, Straub launched the webcomic Broodhollow, a self-described "serial horror comic."
 Set in the titular town, the story follows door-to-door encyclopedia salesman Wadsworth Zane as he uncovers the town's secrets.
 The first two volumes Curious Little Thing and Angleworm pair horror with a quirky tone to explore themes of community and tradition, among others.
-The series went on hiatus in 2015, and is listed as such on Straub's home site as of September 2023.
+Following creative difficulties beginning in 2015, the series attempted a failed rework of the current volume in 2016 and has been on hiatus ever since.